denten-books/plain-text/main.md

 Krap's Last tape here.
 Who are you communicating with?
 Pushing yourself through the pipe.
 The appointment with myself.
 The sum-total of material substratum.
 Building a wider platform.
 Todo, email, diary, music collection.
 Burning building-we grab our memories, and hoarding the disfunction of that personal sediment.
 You are the sum-total of your modalities.
 Commitments to self.
 Attunement of self.
 The message is you.
 Preserving ourself from entropy.

 Books are not media they are platforms.
 Platform is all of the above.
 Plus the economic / cultural contexts.
 Amazon Kindle is a platform.

-# Part II
-## Textual Interfaces
-Containing an argument for text as an interface between human and machine.
-History of combinatorial languages and logic.
-Stack as a model of communication
-Talk about stack exchange vs. 4chan vs. reddit
+Who are you communicating with?
+Yoursef.
+What is the message.
+Ultimtely, it is a message of self-identity.

-## Platforms of Self
+## Filing System, Platform of Self
+Key terms: file, document, stream, net neutrality
+Commands: grep, awk, sed

+Documents as vectors.
+Not completed things.
+Files as cognitive scaffolding for collective memory.
+Vissman.

 Science lecture vs. humanities.
 Stuff that is known.
 Stuff that is not known